YoshiRulz/YoshiRulz.github.io/index.md

 "*Your most unhappy customers are your greatest source of learning.*" — Bill Gates

 "*Nobody actually creates perfect code the first time around, except me.
 But there's only one of me.*" — Linus Torvalds

+"*Some people have told me they don't think a fat penguin really embodies the grace of Linux, which just tells me they have never seen an angry penguin charging at them in excess of [160 km/h].
+They'd be a lot more careful about what they say if they had.*" — Linus Torvalds

 (In the metadata of [xkcd#378](https://xkcd.com/378)) "*Real programmers set the universal constants at the start such that the universe evolves to contain the disk with the data they want.*" — Randall Monroe